-- {3489} The permittee shall maintain monthly records of emergency and non-emergency operation.
-Records shall include the number of hours of emergency operation, the date and number of hours of all testing and maintenance operations, and the purpose of the operation (for example: load testing, weekly testing, rolling blackout, general area power outage, etc.).
+• {3496} The permittee shall maintain monthly records of emergency and non-emergency operation.
+Records shall include the number of hours of emergency operation, the date and number of hours of all testing and maintenance operations, the purpose of the operation (for example: load testing, weekly testing, rolling blackout, general area power and records of etc.) operational characteristics monitoring.
 For units with automated testing systems, the operator may, as an alternative to keeping records of actual operation for testing purposes, maintain a readily accessible written record of the automated testing schedule.
-[District Rule 4702 and 17 CCR 93115] - {3475} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rule 4702 and 17 CCR 93115]